 To prevent accidental changes, the User Passcode may set up.
-The User Passcode to change the Lock Settings the User Passcode needs to be set.
+The User Passcode locks access to the Lock Menu.
+In that case to change the Lock Settings the User Passcode needs to be set.

 The default passcode is 0000.
 It enables free access to Lock Menu.